purrre/mpv-scripts/README.md

 ## Scripts
 ### top_plays
 Tracks your most frequently played songs in MPV by storing playback history (scrobbles).
 - Displays the top 5 tracks by default (customizable).
+- Only counts tracks that play for longer than 10 seconds (customizable)
 - Open the menu with **`Ctrl + P`**.